-Qualifying medical contributions and expenses can only be claimed in the year of assessment during which they are actually paid.
-Expenses can be incurred during a year of assessment but may not be paid in that same year of assessment.
-This will, for example, be the case when expenses have been incurred towards the end of a year of assessment, but have only been paid in a subsequent year of assessment.
+Medical scheme contributions and other qualifying medical expenses can only be claimed in the year of assessment during which the contributions and the expenses are paid.
+Expenses can be incurred during a year of assessment but may not necessarily be paid in that same year of assessment.
+This will, for example, be the case when expenses have